Retail, Robots, and COVID-19: Trends and How Can Robots Play a Role in Safe Shopping

 To leverage shopper experience, Pepper can talk to customers about any potential sales in a 'lively' way, entrain children to release parents while shopping around.

 Due to the pandemic, people today have turned to one-stop shopping options for doing all their shopping.
-This includes online shopping, hypermarkets, large stores, etc. This makes it hard for smaller businesses to attract people, since it’s harder to compete with the level of variety found in larger shopping stores, or the versatility and convenience of online shopping.
-It's not only the small and medium businesses that need this, in a department store, shoppers have so many similar choices of different brands, those brands need to differentiate themselves from others as well.
+This includes online shopping, hypermarkets, large stores, etc. This makes it hard for smaller businesses to attract people since it’s harder to compete with the level of the variety found in larger shopping stores or the versatility and convenience of online shopping.
+It's not only the small and medium businesses that need this, in a department store, but shoppers also have so many similar choices of different brands, those brands need to differentiate themselves from others as well.
 Not only that, but people are no longer spending as much, so business owners must focus on making their whole brand equal to quality and good customer experience.

 Shop owners must find answers to the questions of, how can I attract customers to my store, how can I change a window shopper to a real customer, and what can I do to add some visually appealing things to attract customers' attention that doubles as part of the customers’ experience.
 One particular example is how in Tokyo, Pepper has been deployed in giant shops like Big Camera, Yodobashi, and SoftBank mobile stores.
 Here Pepper robots welcome shoppers and help them find their way around the store.